These lil taters are soft and buttery and make a great, easy side dish.

 These potatoes serve at room temperature beautifully, almost transforming themselves into a mayo-less potato salad.
-Feel free to add some additional fresh herbs to the potatoes once they’ve cooled.

 - 3 lb bag of small Gold Potatoes*